hpc2n/softwareaccounting/docs/sams-faq.md

 ## I have updated the config but all my old jobs are still wrong!

-Only new paths are evaulated.
-Old paths needs to be reseted using the --reset-path argument to sams-software-updater.
+Only new paths are evaluated.
+Old paths needs to be reset using the --reset-path argument to sams-software-updater.

 ## How to I find the paths for a software?